carbon-language/carbon-lang/llvm/docs/LangRef.rst

     show that no exceptions passes by it.
 This is normally the case for the ELF x86-64 abi, but it can be disabled for some compilation units.
+``noduplicate``
+    This attribute indicates that calls to the function cannot be duplicated.
+A call to a ``noduplicate`` function may be moved within its parent function, but may not be duplicated within its parent function.

+    A function containing a ``noduplicate`` call may still be an inlining candidate, provided that the call is not duplicated by inlining.
+That implies that the function has internal linkage and only has one call site, so the original call is dead after inlining.

 .. _moduleasm: